10 tips for hiring wedding entertainment

 1. Book Early

 If you book your wedding entertainment nice and early you are not only more likely to get your first choice (the most popular wedding bands are booked 12-18 months in advance for key dates), you will also bag yourself a bargain.
 Quotes will often be provided on current petrol prices and they rarely go down.
 Also, the more popular acts become the more they will charge – it’s supply and demand, but if you book them early they are contracted to the quote they provide.

 2. Off-Peak Reductions

 Have you considered booking a weekday wedding or even in the off-peak months?
-During the weekends in summer, the majority of the bands and acts could easily book themselves 15-20 times over with the number of enquiries they receive.
-Yet during the weekdays or in October, November, January and February, the same acts will struggle to fill their diaries.
-To help combat this they will offer reduced rates and for a wedding band, you can save on average 20-30K
+During the weekends in summer, the majority of the bands and acts could easily book themselves 15-20 times over with the number of inquiries they receive.
+Yet during the weekdays or in October, November, January, and February, the same acts will struggle to fill their diaries.
+To help combat this they will offer reduced rates and for a wedding band, you can save on average 20-30K.

 3. Augment Your Theme

 Many weddings at the moment are based around a theme – sometimes very general like ‘summer’, and some more specific such as ‘festival’ or ‘vintage’.
 When considering entertainment for your wedding it’s a great idea to use it to augment your theme.

 Weddings very rarely run to time – that’s a fact.
 So when you are working out your schedule for entertainment, be realistic and ask your venue for their advice.
 During your drinks reception is a great time to have entertainment, as it will last longer than you think with photographs – entertainment will take your guests’ minds off their rumbling tummies.